Theatre of Australia: Ballet and dance

 As in opera, early Australian ballet dancers went to England to perform.
 Sir Robert Helpmann became principal dancer after 1932 for the Vic-Wells Ballet.
 From the beginning he was also a major director for opera and theatre, an actor with principal roles in plays in major venues, and he appeared in 15 films.
 He became co-director of the Australian Ballet in 1965, though he frequently clashed with a penny-pinching management.
-As Australia's greatest theatrical figure of his era, he was given a State Funeral in 1986.

-Sir Robert Helpmann of the Australian Ballet.

-The Australian Ballet was founded by the English ballerina Dame Peggy van Praagh in 1962 in Melbourne.
+As Australia's greatest theatrical figure of his era, he was given a State Funeral in 1986.The Australian Ballet was founded by the English ballerina Dame Peggy van Praagh in 1962 in Melbourne.
 It is Australia's foremost classical ballet company and is today recognised as one of the world's major international ballet companies.
 It performs works from the classical repertoire as well as contemporary works by major Australian and international choreographers.
 As of 2010, it was presenting approximately 200 performances in cities and regional areas around Australia each year as well as conducting international tours.
 Regular venues include: the Arts Centre Melbourne, the Sydney Opera House, Sydney Theatre, Adelaide Festival Centre and Queensland Performing Arts Centre.

 The Australian Ballet School is the primary training body for the Australian Ballet.
 It was founded in 1964 and operates out of the Melbourne Arts Precinct.

 Most other forms of dance are participatory rather than theatrical performances, with several important exceptions.
 Indigenous corroboree has commonly been conducted as a presentation or form of theatre, showing the relations of people to Country, to their tribe or to ancestors.

 Contemporary dance is also conducted as rehearsed public performance, The Sydney Dance Company was originally a dance-in-education contemporary dance group, which prospered under the leadership of Graeme Murphy from 1976.
 Murphy is the only choreographer to receive the JC Williamson Award for lifetime achievements in the Arts.